INET-RC/GeoMX/docs/source/env-var-summary.rst

      - Verbosity level of the system logs.

-.. list-table:: Summary of Environment Variables for each Optimization Technology.
+.. list-table:: Summary of Environment Variables for Each Optimization Technology.
    :header-rows: 1

    * - Technology